Vagr9K/gatsby-advanced-starter/README.md

 * [React-MD](https://github.com/mlaursen/react-md) for Material design.
 * Separate components for everything.
 * Ablity to set external links to projects/social profiles you want to share from config files.
+* Tags.
+Ability to view posts under each tag separately.
+* Categories.
+Ability to view posts under each category separately.
 * Disqus support.
 * Google Analytics support.
 * Integrated FontAwesome support.